Updated on May 21, 2021

 But, what does that mean?
 If your property is subject to an easement for ingress and egress, that means making sure the property holder with the easement rights has the ability to traverse the easement to go to and from presumably in a car.
 So, if you park your car in the easement path or put up a locked gate to prevent access you would be interfering with their easement rights and could become subject to a lawsuit.
 There are an infinite number of other possible uses that could constitute an interference with easement rights.
 Each case must necessarily be decided based on the individual facts present in that case.

+Are you looking for a property easement disputes Los Angeles?
+Schorr Law has the top rated real estate attorney California.
 For help with your easement claim, contact us today.
 Our Southern California easement attorneys have extensive experience enforcing easement and defending against easement claims.
 Phone: (310) 954-1877, or use our Contact Form.

 By: Zachary Schorr, esq.